NilsSkoglund/Sold-apartments-Stockholm-2013-2020/README.md

 1) Run code in sthlm/"1.
 Sthlm - Get id_sold_sthlm.ipynb" (runtime ~10 minutes)
 2) Run code in sthlm/"2.
 Sthlm - Get sthlm_raw.ipynb" (runtime ~ 30-60 minutes)

-You should now have raw data from 50k+ apartments sold in Stockholm.
+You should now have raw data from 50k+ apartments sold in Stockholm with less than 1% NaN-values.

 # Summary
 In this project I'm scraping information about 58k+ sold apartments in Stockholm from jan-2013 to sep-2020.
 After scraping I´ve performed a decent amount of data cleaning before the data-set was ready for analysis.
 My analysis was exploratory and I was mainly focused on looking at the price development for apartments in Stockholm kommun.